KellenPretorius/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5-local_variables - Prints the local variables with set.
-6-create_local_variable - Creates a local variable named BEST valued School 7-create_global_variable - Same as above but uses export to make it global
+6-create_local_variable - Creates a local variable named BEST valued School 7-create_global_variable - Same as above but uses export to make it global 8-true_knowledge - Adds 128 to the value of the variable TRUEKNOWLEDGE 9-